 Co-sponsored by St. Andrew’s and Harvest Project.
 At this two-hour drop-in program, volunteers welcome folks to share a cup of coffee and discuss their immediate food needs.
-Volunteers will then provide information about available resources for food, shelter, assistance and engagement in North Vancouver.
+Volunteers then provide information about available resources for food, shelter, assistance, and engagement in North Vancouver.
 A free bag of emergency groceries is provided to everyone.

 If you would like to volunteer, please contact Laurie-Anne Bourdon at email@example.com.

 St. Andrew’s United Church Community Garden fosters fun in community as residents of North Vancouver and members of St. Andrew’s tend 19 garden beds.
 Among other plots, our gardeners built and now maintain a communal herb garden and a butterfly & bee garden, to attract and nourish the sweet pollinators.
 The gardens are on the land adjacent to the Christian Education Building at 1046 St. George’s Avenue.

 If you would like to be part of our gardening cooperative, please contact our Community Outreach Coordinator.

 We are committed to living and working in sustainable, earth-friendly ways because we recognize that caring for our planet is indivisible from caring for each other.
 Measures undertaken by the Green Team will include greening our buildings and supporting zero-waste and food sustainability activities.

 We’ve partnered with Alvéole, an urban beekeeping company, to build a honey bee hive on the east side of the church, near the ramp.
 Urban beekeeping is an excellent way to educate the community on the importance of bees while helping to protect these essential members of the ecosystem.
 Check out our Alvéole MyHive Page.